DevVictor19/DevVictor19/README.md

 Beyond hands-on development, I am passionate about continuous learning and sharing technical content with the tech community.
 On LinkedIn, where I am most active, I frequently share insights and knowledge about the software development field.

+If you're looking for a professional committed to quality, scalability, and innovation, feel free to reach out.

 ## Technical Skills:

 ### Backend: Node.js, NestJS, ExpressJS